iizukanao/picam/README.md

       --help              Print this help

-### Using picam in combination with nginx-rtmp-module

-To use picam with [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module), add the following lines to nginx.conf:

-    rtmp {
-        server {
-            listen 1935;
-            chunk_size 4000;
-            application webcam {
-                live on;

-                exec_static /path/to/ffmpeg -i tcp://127.0.0.1:8181?listen
-                                            -c:v copy -ar 44100 -ab 40000
-                                            -f flv rtmp://localhost:1935/webcam/mystream;
-            }
-        }
-    }

-Note that `/path/to/ffmpeg` should be replaced with the actual absolute path to ffmpeg command.

-Start nginx server, then run:

-    $ ./picam --tcpout tcp://127.0.0.1:8181

-You can access your live stream at `rtmp://YOUR_RASPBERRYPI_IP/webcam/mystream`.

 ### HTTP Live Streaming

 HTTP Live Streaming is disabled by default.
 To enable HTTP Live Streaming and generate files in /run/shm/hls, run: